 As we continue to navigate this new way of living, I will continue to provide initial and ongoing services remotely.
 I am still accepting new clients; therefore, I welcome your inquiry.
 Don't live in the Bay Area?
 No worries!
 As a California licensed therapist, I am able to provide telehealth services to those throughout the state.
 During our initial consultation, we will discuss how comfortable you feel with the distance between us.
 If it's decided that you'd prefer a local therapist, then I can help to identify some resources.
-We will get through this together, one day at a time.
+We will continue to get through this together, one day at a time.

 YOU MADE IT!